-DON'T

-Assume.

-Never assume that the other side thinks the same way you do or will approach the situation the same way you would.
-Empathy is one of the most important skills of any strong communicator.
-It starts with being aware of your own emotions and biases, and progresses to being aware of the other parties.
+DON'T DO Assume.
+Listen first, speak last.
+Never assume that the other First and foremost, in order to side thinks the same way be an effective communicator. you do or will approach the vou have to be an effective situation the same way you listener.
+Don't just react or would.
+Empathy is one of the respond to appear you're most important skills of any listening.
+There is a very big strong communicator.
+It starts difference between listening with being aware of your own to understand and listening to emotions and biases, and respond. progresses to being aware of the other parties.